hpcng/singularity-mpi/README.md

 ``./main -configfile `pwd`/etc/mpich.conf -netpipe``

-These commands will run basic MPI programs (HelloWorld, points-to-point tests) to test the compatibility between different versions.
-However, more tests will be included over time.
+These commands will run various MPI programs to test the compatibility between different versions:
+- a basic HelloWorld test,
+- NetPipe for points-to-point communications.

+More tests will
+be included over time.